jonas-fuchs/varVAMP/docs/usage.md

 ```
 optional arguments:
   -h, --help            	show this help message and exit
-  -t 0.89, --threshold 0.89	threshold for conserved nucleotides
+	-t, --threshold 	threshold for consensus nucleotides
-  -a 4, --n-ambig 4     	max number of ambiguous characters in a primer
+  -a , --n-ambig        	max number of ambiguous characters in a primer
-  -pa 1, --pn-ambig 1  		max number of ambiguous characters in a probe
+  -pa , --pn-ambig   		max number of ambiguous characters in a probe
   -n 50, --test-n 50    	test the top n qPCR amplicons for secondary structures at the minimal primer temperature
-  -d -1, --deltaG -1    minimum free energy (kcal/mol/K) cutoff at the lowest primer melting temp
+  -d -3, --deltaG -3            minimum free energy (kcal/mol/K) cutoff at the lowest primer melting temp

 ```